facebookexperimental/siMMMulator/siMMMulator-website/docs/set_up.md

 Use `remotes` package.

 ```

-install.packages("remotes") # Run this line if you do not have remotes installed yet
+# If you don't have remotes installed yet, first run this line:

-library(remotes)
+install.packages("remotes")

+# install siMMMulator
 remotes::install_github(
     repo = "facebookexperimental/siMMMulator"
 )